-If the condition described by the notification object is relevant to a particular analysis rule, the notification object SHOULD contain a property named ruleId whose value is a string containing the stable, unique identifier of the rule (§3.36.3).
+If the condition described by the notification object is relevant to a particular analysis rule, the notification object SHOULD contain a property named ruleId whose value is a string containing the stable, unique identifier of the rule.

-ruleKey property

-If there is more than one rule with the id specified by the ruleId property (§3.41.3), and if the run object (§3.11) in which this notification object occurs contains a resources.rules property (§3.11.16, §3.35.3), then the notification object SHALL contain a property named ruleKey whose value is a string that matches one of the property names in the run.resources.rules object.

-The ruleId property on this notification object SHALL equal the id property (§3.36.3) of the rule object (§3.35) identified by ruleKey.
+If there is more than one rule with the desired id, and if the containing run object (§3.11) contains a resources.rules property (§3.11.16, §3.35.3), then instead of containing the rule id, ruleId SHALL contain a string that equals one of the property names in resources.rules.
+To improve the readability of the log file, this property name SHOULD be formed by appending a suffix to the rule id.
+In this case, the "id" property (§3.36.3) of the specified rule object (§3.36) SHALL contains the actual rule id.

 EXAMPLE: In this example, there is more than one rule with id CA1711.
-When the log file includes a notification with that rule id, it also provides a value for ruleKey to specify which of the rules with that id is meant.
+The SARIF producer sets ruleId to a value that specifies which of the rules with that id is meant.
+That value is formed by appending the suffix "-1" to the rule id.
+The rule id is specified by resources.rules["CA1711-1"].id.

 { # A run object (§3.11).